nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Requirements**

-### Product scope
+### Product Scope

 **Target user profile**:

-Sports Event (e.g. IFG) Organisers that need to manage and contact: Audience, Athletes, Committee Members, Referees, Photography.
+Sports Event (e.g. IFG) Organisers that need to manage and contact:
+- Audience
+- Athletes
+- Committee Members
+- Referees
+- Photography
+and more.

 This person prefers CLI over GUI and has many event participants to keep track of.

 **Value proposition**:

 All event organizers will be able to:
 - View what kind of participant each contact is in the application is without having to dig through paperwork / NUSync.